Timeless wisdom from the Martha and Mary Story| A Daily Devotional

 Finding peace begins at the feet of Jesus.

-While Mary’s words aren’t recorded in the biblical story, her actions speak volumes.
-Mary, much like Martha, is deeply engaged, but the key difference lies in her focus.
-Martha is overwhelmed by busyness and frustration, whereas Mary is immersed in her Savior’s presence.
+Martha is overwhelmed by busyness and frustration, while Mary is immersed in her Savior’s presence.
 I can envision her, tranquil and absorbed, soaking in God’s presence.
 How peaceful that must have been.

 Isaiah 26:3 reminds us that God will keep in perfect peace those whose minds are steadfast because they trust in Him.
 We could all benefit from spending more time at Jesus’ feet, allowing His words to saturate our hearts and minds, simply loving Him for who He is.

-The most significant moments we’ll ever experience are those spent at the feet of our Protector.
 As children of God, it’s easy to lose sight of where our true priorities lie.
 While checking items off our to-do list offers a sense of accomplishment, our ultimate fulfillment is found in Christ.

-Resting in God is a foundational aspect of our faith, yet it’s something we often overlook in our busy lives.
 Let the story of Martha and Mary serve as a gentle reminder to prioritize what truly matters.
 Make time to choose the greater thing.
 Consider the words of David, as a reminder of where our hearts should find rest:

 “The Lord is my shepherd; I have what I need.
 He lets me lie down in green pastures; he leads me beside quiet waters.
 He renews my life; he leads me along the right paths for his name’s sake.” — Psalms 23:1-3 (CSB)